Run Ollama Models Locally

 Pulling a model from Ollama may take some time depending on your machine’s resources, but once the download finishes, you can run the snippet in a separate terminal within the same directory to get the model’s response.

-Below is an example of running inference using the OpenAI-compatible format:
+Below is an example snippet for running inference using the OpenAI-compatible format:

 - Python